w3c/pronunciation/docs/explainer.md

 * An implementation challenge for developers creating assistive technologies and read aloud capabilities
 * And presents and inconsistent, potentially confusing user experience for listeners of TTS

 With the growing consumer adoption of voice assistants, user expectations for high quality spokebn presentation is growing.
-Google and Amazon both encourage application developers to utilzie SSML to enhance the user experience, yet Web content authors do not have the same opportunity.
+Google and Amazon both encourage application developers to utilzie SSML to enhance the user experience on their platforms, yet Web content authors do not have the same opportunity to enhance the spoken presentation of their content.

 Finding a solution to this need can have broader benefit in allowing authors to create web content that presents a better user experience if the content is presented by voice assistants.